JenSchumann/playd/README.md

 - [ ] optimize code to make it DRY
 - [ ] update HiLo game logic to include option for same card guess (or whether if the same card comes up it would not count as a lost life)
 - [ ] update privacy, terms of service, and legal links in footer to include active links w/authentic content
+- [ ] add caption to large photo on about page

 #### **BGG API Notes:**
  BGG API Info: https://boardgamegeek.com/wiki/page/BGG_XML_API